saqc/SaQC/docs/cookbooks/DriftDetection.rst

 Algorithm
 ---------

-The aim of the algorithm is to flag sections in timeseries, that significantly deviate from a normal group of parallely running timeseries in that section.
+The aim of the algorithm is to flag sections in timeseries, that significantly deviate from a normal group of timeseries running in parallel within a given section.

 "Normality" is determined in terms of a maximum spreading distance, that members of a normal group must not exceed.
 In addition, only a group is considered "normal", if it contains more then a certain percentage of the variables that are to be clustered in "normal" ones and "not normal" ones.